anirudha-akela/food-app/README.md

 learn.lr_find is an amazing function in the fastai library which tries a range of learning rates and is a massive help in choosing the proper the learning rate hyper parameter.

-It is based upon Leslie Smith's idea of [Cyclical Learning Rates for Training Neural Networks](https://arxiv.org/abs/1506.01186).

 ```python
 learn.lr_find()